DataFire/Integrations/integrations/generated/azure_apimanagement/README.md

   * resourceGroupName **required** `string`: The name of the resource group.
   * serviceName **required** `string`: The name of the API Management service.
   * policyId **required** `string` (values: policy): The identifier of the Policy.
-  * If-Match **required** `string`: The entity state (Etag) version of the policy to be deleted.
-A value of "*" can be used for If-Match to unconditionally apply the operation.
+  * If-Match **required** `string`: ETag of the Entity.
+ETag should match the current entity state from the header response of the GET request or it should be * for unconditional update.
   * api-version **required** `string`: Version of the API to be used with the client request.
   * subscriptionId **required** `string`: Subscription credentials which uniquely identify Microsoft Azure subscription.
 The subscription ID forms part of the URI for every service call.